chef/chef-web-docs/content/aws_opsworks_chef_automate.md

 The following is applicable to any instances created with AWS OpsWorks for Chef Automate.

-Finding your AWS OpsWorks for Chef Automate instance [find-opsworks-instance]
+Finding your AWS OpsWorks for Chef Automate instance
 ====================================================

 All of the Chef Automate instances created via AWS OpsWorks for Chef